kairosinc/api-examples/demo/emotion/README.md

 * "status_code": 3,  "status_message": "Failed", or
 * the polling function times out.

+The polling interval is set to 1000 ms.  This value can be changed in the init function in `emoDemoApp.js`:

+`this.pollTick = 1000;`

 A message is rendered to the user if pollApi() receives status_code 3 or if a timeout is reached.

 Otherwise, the postProcessingLayout() function sends the JSON data to `highchartsApp.js`.
 See [Highcharts](#highcharts)

+In addition, when a status_code 3 is received, a request to the 'https://api.kairos.com/v2/analytics' endpoint is made to retrieve gender and age data.

 The corresponding JSON display is also rendered.